Hi, I am still working on updating my website. This means some of the content is not accessible. I am sorry about this :) Have a great day!

 Ephesians 5:23 (NKJV)

-1. Husband’s role is to make sure the family is not starving (1 Timothy 5:8).
+1. The husband’s role is to ensure that the family is not starving (1 Timothy 5:8).
 If the household has trouble paying bills, the husband must work to support the family.

 Anyone who does not provide for their relatives, and especially for their own household, has denied the faith and is worse than an unbeliever.